Kolah namadi: Etymology

-Kolāh is the Persian word for hat whereas namad is the type of material the hat is made from.
-Together the word Kolāh namadī means a hat made of [the material] namad.
+Kolāh is the Persian word for hat, whereas namad is the compressed wool that the hat is made from.
+Together, kolāh namadī means a hat made of namad (compressed wool).

 Process of production

-Kolah Namadi is a felt hat made out of wool.
+Kolah namadi is a felt hat made out of wool.
 The hat is made out of sheep, camel or goat hair wool and compressed using heat and water.
-The wool is mixed with a binding material such as starch, oil, grease, eggs or soap and then given its form using a mould.
+The wool is mixed with a binding material such as starch, oil, grease, eggs or soap and then given its form using a mold.
 The hat is shaped into the style specific to the people of the region.

+The headwear of every Iranian man, from the shah to the lowest of subjects, was made of a black material, forming a black hat approximately one and a half feet tall, and dark gray in color with a shiny glow like black beetle shells.
+This material was made from the skin of a specific species of black goat and was considered the thinnest and finest of its kind in the eastern lands.
+The best and finest type of this hat material was made from the skin of a lamb, and the younger the lamb, the better the quality.
+The skin of a year-old lamb was used to make hats for ordinary people, while the skin of a newborn lamb was used for the shah's hat.
+This soft material was also used in delicate crafts.
+The only distinguishing feature of the Iranian headwear is the scarf that is wrapped around the round hat, and this feature is exclusive to kings, nobility, and high-ranking officials.
+For years, Kashmir had sent its shawls to Iran to promote these golden-embroidered scarves used by Iran's elite.